ruuda/blog/posts/writing-a-path-tracer-in-rust-part-5-tonemapping.md

 The tonemap unit
 ----------------
-The gather unit simply accumulates buffers which is not that interesting, so I'll jump straight to the tonemap unit.
+The gather unit simply accumulates buffers which is not that interesting, so I’ll jump straight to the tonemap unit.
 The tonemapping algorithm in Luculentus is just a toy algorithm.
 It is by no means physically correct, but it does produce a nice image.